radiowei/UdacityCapstoneProject/README.md

 The size of original data is 660MB when downloaded and about 5GB when unzipped.

+All the codes are in the Jupyter notebook named "CapstoneProject_BikeSharing.ipynb".
+An html report is generated for the notebook, named "report.html".

+The project proposal file is named "Proposal.pdf".
+The project report is named "CapstoneProjectReport.pdf".

+All other files are necessary for the notebook to run except those in the two folders: "Latex" and "Latex_Project".

 ### Prerequisites

 Hardware: GPU is required to run some of the codes.